26, 27 and 28th of june 2026

 forest_image2.png

-Art & Spaces
+Art

 Rizomes is a creative platform for musicians, designers, architects, visual artists, and creators of all kinds.

-We foster artistic production through REG, an annual call for artistic and architectural installations developed in residency at the plantation.
-Simultaneously, we conduct Circular Labs: a series of ephemeral architecture workshops where the festival's infrastructure is built.
-All the resulting works become part of Rizomes' artistic ecosystem.
+We promote artistic production through REG, an annual open call for artistic and architectural installations developed through a residency at the plantation.
+Year after year, we create a rhizomatic network of interrelated artistic installations, using the grid of trees as the initial game board.

 dsc3207.jpg